h8d13/Vase/README.md

 > VM Config, paths, custom names, etc...

 For logging: Inside `.vase.d` you can find `logs.conf` & main program logs.

+### System-wide install

+You can install Vase into `/opt` by running `makepkg -Ccfi` in project root.
+And to remove `sudo pacman -Rns vase-git`

+This means all files will live within `/opt/vase` instead of where you cloned it and you will not need to write `sudo`.

 ### TerminationOS